aloha-fim/kam_second/README.md

 # Motivation for App

 ```
-- 2 days ago I was involved in a serious bicycle accident that cracked my helmet.
+- 2 days ago I was involved in a serious bicycle accident to an extend my helmet cracked.
  It put me in a tough spot.

 - I needed a reason to Motivate and push through the challenges of doubt and injury.

-- So I though of creating an app with inspirational quotes to reframe my mindset.
+- So I thought of creating an app with inspirational quotes to reframe my mindset.
 ```

+# First Attempt without Azure AI

 ![alt text](./kam/static/assets/images/first_attempt.jpg)